RebeccaFolarin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(4) write a script that changes the owner of the file hello to the user betty (5) write a script that creates an empty fie called hello (6) write a script that adds execute permission to the owner of the file hello
+(4) write a script that changes the owner of the file hello to the user betty (5) write a script that creates an empty fie called hello (6) write a script that adds execute permission to the owner of the file hello (7) write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello